naegelyd/recordtype/README.txt

 * recordtype supports per-field default values.

-* recordtype supports an optional "default default", to be used by all fields do not have an explicit default value.
+* recordtype supports an optional default value, to be used by all fields do not have an explicit default value.

 Typical usage